rust-lang/reference/src/divergence.md

 > [!NOTE]
 > The [`panic!`] macro and related panic-generating macros like [`unreachable!`] also have the type [`!`] and are diverging.

-Importantly, while there are certain language constructs that immediately produce a _diverging expression_ of the type [`!`], divergence can also propogate to the surrounding block --- where divergence indicates that the block itself will never finish executing.

 r[divergence.never]
 Any expression of type [`!`] is a diverging expression.
 However, diverging expressions are not limited to type [`!`]; expressions of other types may also diverge (e.g., `Some(loop {})` has type `Option<!>`).